shupershuff/Diablo2RLoader/README.md

 - Set 'EnableBatchFeature' to True if you want the ability to launch accounts in batches.
 You must also define the batches in your accounts.csv file.
 - Set 'DisableOpenAllAccountsOption' to True if you want to disable the ability of opening all accounts at once.
 Recommend leaving this to False.
 - Set 'CheckForNextTZ' to True if you want to enable the web request to find NextTZ details.
-- Set 'CommandLineArguments' to any custom game launch arguments you would like to add.
 - Set 'AskForRegionOnceOnly' to True if you only want to choose the region once.
 - Set CreateDesktopShortcut to False if you don't want a handy dandy shortcut on your desktop.
 - Set ShortcutCustomIconPath to the location of a custom icon file if you want the desktop icon to be something else (eg the old D2LOD logo).
 Uses D2r logo by default.